Frequently Asked Questions

 See the usage guide's section on updates for more information.

-• The GrapheneOS app repository client (Apps) fetches generic signed update metadata and signed package updates (APKs) from https://apps.grapheneos.org/ (a separate name for the same servers as https://releases.grapheneos.org).
+• The GrapheneOS app repository client (App Store) fetches generic signed update metadata and signed package updates (APKs) from https://apps.grapheneos.org/ (a separate name for the same servers as https://releases.grapheneos.org).
 It provides out-of-band updates to certain apps bundled with the OS and other apps available in our repository.

 • Vanadium, our browser and WebView implementation, uses update.vanadium.app to check for updates to components providing revoked certificates and other data.
 It downloads the components from dl.vanadium.app.